• Skip to primary navigation

 Dry Ingredients:

-• Maple Crystals - Another one of the key ingredients in this vegan pecan cookie recipe is maple crystals.
+• Maple Crystals - Another key ingredient in this vegan pecan cookie recipe is maple crystals.
 It's no secret that maple crystals are my favorite natural sweetener to use in baking.
 I tell everyone about them because they truly are game-changing.
 Maple crystals are crystalized maple tree sap (aka pure maple syrup).
 This means they retain all the vitamins and minerals and are not a refined sugar.
 However, they work just like cane sugar, yet are sweeter and lower in calories and don't spike your blood sugar as much.
 It works as a 1:1 substitute for white sugar and tastes amazing!
-If you want to purchase maple crystals from Wilderness Poets, my code: "NATURALVEGAN" gets you $10 off your purchase!

 • Gluten-Free Flour - Most gluten-free flour blends will work for this recipe.
 I have linked my go-to gluten-free flour.
 I love this one because it is made with good quality and wholesome ingredients, and tastes the most like all-purpose flour.